Edmonton-Public-Library/lastcopy/Readme.md

 ## 2021-11-22
 Turns out last copy is too late.
 By the time we are down to the last copy, staff may have deleted the holds, and the discard process will happily purge the record, and the title in the process.

 A better solution is to be proactive.
-Collect data on titles that are volnerable because they are in the last stages of their life cycle.
+Collect data on titles that are vulnerable because they are in the last stages of their life cycle.

 The acquisitions librarians have identified several metrics, and pinch points they encounter while determining if a title needs intervention.